Protect your Android against hacking and malware with Avast One

 You’re drowning in pop-ups.
 Adware and scareware both make liberal use of pop-ups to grab your attention.
 A sudden glut of pop-ups is a dead giveaway that a hacker’s placed some malware on your device.

 To monitor if you’ve been hacked or if your information has been leaked in a data breach, consider specialized privacy protection.
-Avast BreachGuard keeps watch over your private information 24/7.
+Avast BreachGuard is an identity theft protection solution that safeguards your private information 24/7.
 We continuously scan the dark web, where hackers buy and sell leaked personal data.
 If your info is detected, we’ll contact you immediately so you can secure your accounts to prevent identity fraud.

 Hackers are like lions: they prey on targets they’ve identified as least able to defend themselves.
 By taking a few quick preventative measures, you can make it much harder for a hacker to breach your updated defenses — and they’re likely to move on to an easier target.